 There's always a little skepticism when people claim that products are "miracles."
 However, The Cure 24/7 split-end mender is truly a lifesaver.
 I don't even have split ends, but smoothing a little of this serum into my hair instantly makes my hair softer and shinier.

 Supposedly, the orchid extract in this product has a longevity molecule that fills cuticle cracks and restores moisture.
-Orchid doesn't even appear on the list of ingredients (most of which I can't pronounce) but The Cure is definitely doing something for my otherwise dull, limp hair.
+You won't see orchids listed in the ingredients, but look for, cymbidium grandiflorum, the flower's Latin name.
+With that in mind, the Cure is definitely doing something for my otherwise dull, limp hair.
 Normally, my hair is so fine that any serum, oil or conditioner weighs it down or makes my hair look greasy.
 Not this one though.
 The Cure seems to just absorb right into my hair and has a lingering uplifting tropical scent.

 Harsh winter weather requires a step up from lightweight moisturizers and we've found the perfect product in Brilliance New York's Time Travel Day Cream.
 It's heavy-duty enough to keep your skin hydrated all day and throughout the night, without weighing down your face or clogging pores.